WearView logo

 3) Free, subscription, or one-time license?

 Pixlr's free tier is the easiest no-commitment way to start, with AI tools available without paying.
-Photoroom's free tier (250 background removals/month) is generous for low-volume sellers.
+Fotor's free tier is another no-cost way to test its AI tools, though non-HD exports carry a watermark.
 Pixelcut Pro at $10/month is the cheapest paid AI editor with full feature access.
 Luminar Neo is the only tool on this list with a perpetual license, useful for teams that want to avoid recurring subscriptions.
 For fashion-specific AI photography, WearView Lite at $29/month is the entry tier.

 4) What volume and team size are you running?